Foxicution/masters-thesis/README.md

 <!--- TODO: finish the usage section -->
+# Work in progress (WIP)
+The repository is still under work in progress, files and structure are messy and might be out of date, not work correctly.
+If you want to use the repository and the work performed check back when this message is removed.

 ## Usage
 ```
 # 1. get github data for repositories under 20000 stars (because of api limits)